mars0i/masonclj/doc/masonclj/properties.md

 (*example/src/example/snipe.clj* contains illustrations both with and without `defagent`.)

-NOTE: If you ever don't change the internal state of an agent defrecord, then there is no need to use `make-properties` or `defagent`, since then the defrecord will always remain the same obejct, and MASON can track the defrecord by its pointer.
+NOTE: If you never change the internal state of an agent defrecord, then there is no need to use `make-properties` or `defagent`.
+The defrecord will always remain the same obejct, and MASON can track the defrecord by its pointer.

 ## The time-slice look up function